whisthq/whist/main-webserver/README.md

 ## Styling

 To ensure that code formatting is standardized, and to minimize clutter in the commits, you should set up styling with [Python black](https://github.com/psf/black) before making any PRs.
 You may find a variety of tutorial online for your personal setup.
 This README covers how to set it up on VSCode, Sublime Text and running it from the CLI.
+We also have a github action that will run on every push and commit linted changes after running pyton black.
 ### [VSCode](https://medium.com/@marcobelo/setting-up-python-black-on-visual-studio-code-5318eba4cd00)

 1. Install it on your virtual env or in your local python with the command: